valeriu/analytics-tracker/readme.txt

 In most cases you can install automatically from WordPress.org.

 However, if you install this manually, follow these steps:
-1. Create the directory \'auto-update\' in your \'/wp-content/plugins/\' directory
-2. Upload all the plugin\'s file to the newly created directory
+1. Upload the Analytics Tracker plugin to your site;
-3. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the \'Plugins\' menu in WordPress;
+3. Then enter your Google Analytics tracking ID (UA-XXXXXXX-YY);
+You’re done!

 If you don't have an Google Analytics ID, you need to go to [Google Analytics](http://www.google.com/analytics), create an account and [get the code](https://support.google.com/analytics/answer/1032385?rd=1), similar to UA-XXXXXXX-YY